 Whatever you do, don’t try to take a taxi from Wondong Station on the main Seoul – Daegu – Busan railway line (as advised elsewhere online!).
 I actually tried this, but Wondong’s a tiny little town with no taxi rank and I ended up visiting the lone coffee shop and asking where I could find a cab.
 They tried calling one for me, but none would come out there: I ended up having to get back on the train (after a long wait) one more stop to Mulgeum and taking a taxi from there, which is significantly further than from Yangsan metro station.

-In other words; if coming from Seoul, take the KTX all the way to Busan, then ride the metro up to Yangsan, then take a taxi from there (or use the shuttle bus if you’re able to arrange it).
-But really, if you’re willing to spend that much time and money travelling from Seoul, High1 and Yongpyong are much, much better calls!
+In other words; if coming directly from Seoul, take the KTX all the way to Busan, then ride the metro up to Yangsan, then take a taxi from there.
+But really, if you’re willing to spend that much time and money travelling from Seoul, High1 and Yongpyong are much, much better calls.

 Train tickets: you can easily buy tickets on the day from the ticket counters & machines at railway stations, but trains do sell out (especially during peak hours & on holidays) so if you want to be sure of a seat on a specific train it’s better to book in advance.
 Again you can do this in person by visiting a station, or you can try booking online on the official Korail site; depending on your browser or your credit/bank card it may not work for you, in which case try Trip.com for a more international-friendly and generally more user-friendly experience (usually for a small markup e.g. markup on a Seoul-Busan ticket is just a couple of dollars, but prices are sometimes actually lower on Trip)